MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customize-customer-summary.md

 1. Save the file locally.

-1. When the file has successfully been saved, go back to the **CustomerSummaryLabels Web resource** popup that was opened, and select the **Upload** file.
+1. When the file has successfully been saved, go back to the **CustomerSummaryLabels Web resource** pop-up window that was opened, and select the **Upload** file.

-1. Select the recently saved file, and then select **Save** in the pop-up window.

-1. When the data has saved, publish the changes.
+1. Select the recently saved file, select **Save** in the pop-up window, and then publish the changes.

-1. When the publishing has completed, manually refresh the webpage to view the published changes.
+1. Manually refresh the webpage to view the published changes.

 ## Timeline